 When a Dispensation is Not Needed

 Keep in mind that if you are sick, caring for someone who is ill, are forced to work, or some other serious complication, you are automatically dismissed from your Mass obligation.
 No need to ask for a dispensation.
-Dispensations are reserved for reasons that are less than serious, but are still reasonable grounds to miss Mass.
+Dispensations are reserved for reasons that are less than serious or grave, but are still reasonable grounds to miss Mass.

 How often should I receive the sacrament of reconciliation?

 According to the Catechism, the bare minimum is that serious sins must be confessed at least once a year.
 However, if you truly want to grow closer to the Lord and grow in holiness, the Church strongly recommends frequent confession, even of lesser non-grave or venial sins (Catechism 1458).
 Consider committing to quarterly, monthly, or even weekly confession.